 8. Ylang ylang oil

 Ylang ylang is a tropical tree that is native to Indonesia, Malaysia, and the Philippines.
 The name translates to flower of flowers.
 This makes sense as the tree produces flowers that are three separate colors ─ yellow (which the essential oil comes from), pink, and mauve.
 Ylang-ylang oil stimulates the production of the hairs’ natural oils.
 This helps to prevent a dry and itchy scalp, and it’s also used in some lice treatment products.

 Using essential oils on hair

 As mentioned, it’s not the best idea to ever directly apply essential oils onto the scalp.
-Instead, you can add a few drops to your shampoo or conditioner or you can add it to a carrier oil (castor oil, jojoba oil, coconut oil and avocado oil all work well) before using it as a leave-in deep conditioning treatment.
+Instead, you can add a few drops to your shampoo or conditioner.
+You can also add it to a carrier oil before using it as a leave-in deep conditioning treatment.

-Before you purchase an essential oil, be sure to consult with a professional.
+Before you purchase an essential oil, be sure to consult a professional.
 Also, do a skin patch test to find out if you’re allergic to any of the oils.
-Symptoms of skin irritation include redness, burning, painful tingling or a rash.
-If you find your tongue swelling or you’re having difficulty breathing, then you may be allergic to the oil.
+Symptoms of skin irritation include redness, burning, painful tingling, or a rash.
+If you find your tongue swelling, or you’re having difficulty breathing, then you may be allergic to the oil.

 Essential oils are staples in every home and for good reason.
 In regards to hair care, they’re not only easy to use, but they can help to promote growth, strength, and shine.